anynines/a8s-deployment/docs/platform_operators.md

 - of the `container` field with the name of the S3 bucket
 - of the `region` field with the name of the region where the bucket is located
+- of the `password` field, which is the password with which your Backups will be encrypted. *Disclaimer*: This password will for now be part of a configmap and therefore will be stored in clear text.

 All the created files are gitignored so you don't have to worry about committing them by mistake (since they contain private data).